joshuawoelfel/COMP-3612---Web-Dev-For-CS/Project3/README.md

 ### Additional Requirements:
 - **No Third-Party Libraries:** Use of native JavaScript is expected.
 If using small snippets of online code, provide references in the source code.

-### Performance Tips:
-- **Early Setup:** Arrange and test hosting well before the assignment deadline to ensure functionality and accessibility.

 ### Following links were provided for testing the API:
 https://stormy-basin-47606.herokuapp.com/paintings